The New York State Board of Law Examiners ,Corporate Plaza, Building 3 – 254 Washington Avenue Extension Albany, NY 12203-5195

 Fourth Department (585) 530-3100

-If you change your address before you receive your results from the bar examination, you must immediately notify the Board of such change using the Board’s online Change of Address Request form found here.
-Changes which affect certification to the Appellate Division for admission purposes must be received by the Board by October 15 for a July exam and April 15 for a February exam.
-Once you are certified for admission, any change of address MUST be made through the Appellate Division to which you were certified.
+If you change your address before you receive your results from the bar examination, you must immediately notify the Board of such change by logging into your BOLE Account and changing your residence address.
+Changes which will affect the department where you will be certified to must be made by October 1 for a July Bar Exam and April 1 for a February exam.
+If you change your address after you have been issued a Notice of Certification you must change your address with the Appellate Division.

 Section 520.12(d)(1) of the Rules of the New York State Court of Appeals for the Admission of Attorneys and Counselors at Law requires applicants to file the complete application for admission with the Supreme Court, Appellate Division within three (3) years from the date when the applicant sat for the second day of the Uniform Bar Examination, whether taken in New York or in another jurisdiction.
 Pursuant to Section 520.12(d)(2) applicants who passed the bar examination administered prior to July 2016 must file the complete application for admission within three (3) years from the date of the letter sent by the Board notifying the applicant that the applicant passed the bar examination.
 A failure to timely file the application for admission may result in the applicant having to re-sit the bar examination.